-joint occupancy Simultaneous occupancy of track within defined limits. ----------------- -- level crossing A location where the railway line and a road or pedestrian walkway cross paths on the same level. light, battery powered tool or devices An internally powered tool or device that can be easily carried by one person and be immediately removed from the track.
+joint occupancy Simultaneous occupancy of track within defined lim nits. -- ------- level crossing A location where the railway line and a road or pedestrian walkway cross paths on the same level. light, battery powered tool or devices An internally powered tool or device that can be easily carried by one person and be immediately removed from the track.
 The tool must not have potential to distract the operator, or impede the ability of the operator to respond to the warning of approaching rail traffic. light locomotive One or more locomotives not attached to another vehicle. light, non-powered hand tools A tool that can be carried and easily removed by one person and is not powered by compressed air, gas, electricity, hydraulics, explosive charge or an internal combustion engine. light, powered hand tools An internally powered tool that can be carried easily by one person, without mechanical assistance. limit of authority The location to which rail traffic may travel under a Proceed Authority or a limit of a work on track authority.
 A limit of authority may be defined by a sign, a signal capable of displaying a STOP indication, or a specific kilometrage point on a line. loading outline The maximum height and width to which rail vehicles can be loaded for a particular line, as prescribed in the Train Operating Conditions (TOC) manual. local control panel An interlocking facility that may be switched to and from local control.

-specified period.
-A place in the Network with a designated name, identification number, signalling reference or kilometrage.
-A self-propelled, railway vehicles used for hauling other rolling stock.
-A Qualified Worker responsible for keeping watch for approaching rail traffic, and for warning other workers to stand clear of the line before the rail traffic arrives.
-A safety measure used by Qualified Workers to carry out work on track without a formally issued work on track authority.
-A line with entry and exit ends connected to a running line, that is used to hold rail traffic to allow other rail traffic to cross or pass.
-Any condition that does not allow Qualified Workers to view the distance required to work safely.
+Local Possession Authority (LPA) An authority that closes a defined portion of track for a specified period. location A place in the Network with a designated name, identification number, signalling reference or kilometrage. locomotive A self-propelled, railway vehicles used for hauling other rolling stock.
+Lookout A Qualified Worker responsible for keeping watch for approaching rail traffic, and for warning other workers to stand clear of the line before the rail traffic arrives.
+Lookout Working A safety measure used by Qualified Workers to carry out work on track without a formally issued work on track authority. Іоор A line with entry and exit ends connected to a running line, that is used to hold rail traffic to allow other rail traffic to cross or pass. low visibility Any condition that does not allow Qualified Workers to view the distance required to work safely.
 Visibility restricted by fog, mist, rain, dust, snow, low light or other similar cause.